<big>Glossary of Painting Terms</big>(As of July 2003)

 Binders

-physically or chemically bound, forming a continuous and stable structure.
+physically or chemically bound together, forming a continuous and stable structure.

 Paint film.